 First Real Estate Investment Trust’s Latest Earnings: What Investors Should Know

-With that, here’s a quick rundown First REIT’s latest financial figures:
+The following’s a rundown on some of First REIT’s latest financial figures:

-The REIT closed at S$1.335 on Monday.
-This translates to a historical price-to-book ratio of 1.33 and a trailing yield of 6.4%.
+First REIT’s units closed at a price of S$1.34 each yesterday.
+This translates to a historical price-to-book ratio of 1.33 and a distribution yield of around 6.3%.